leorrose/Collage-portal/README.md

 ![ALT "A demo video"](https://github.com/leorrose/Collage-portal/blob/master/Videos/online%20chat.gif)

 <hr/>

-<b> In order to run the application: </b>
-1. clone this repository.
-2. run the db script.
-3. change db connection strings in web.config .
-4. run application.

 Please let me know if you find bugs or something that needs to be fixed.